JunAllenDeGuzman/Code-Challenge-MS-Full-Stack/Code-Challenge-Core-Web-API/Code-Challenge-Core-Web-API/Task/YOUR_NOTES.md

 *Steps to run my program*
 Note: Before running the code, create a directory path and place the input_mis_data in that path.

-1.Run the Code in IIS Express the code run in swagger.
+1.Run the Code the code run in swagger.

 2.Run the endpoint(api/SchoolStudentInfo/GetUserInfo), which has three parameters: directoryPath, inputFilename, and outputFilename.
 #directoryPath - the location of directory path you created.